 2) Here is a bonus entry by Gordon Adams in Foreign Policy.
 Apart from the reasons to moan about what the senators said at yesterday's session, Adams says we should worry about what they didn't say:

 Putative secretary of defense Chuck Hagel had his baptism-by-fire yesterday at the Senate Armed Services Committee.
 It was all theater.
-One of its most striking features was the absence of almost any serious attention to the challenge he will actually face if he is confirmed: the management of a defense drawdown.3) A staff member for a former Republican member of the Senate adds this note of cheer:
+One of its most striking features was the absence of almost any serious attention to the challenge he will actually face if he is confirmed: the management of a defense drawdown.

 No senator focused on the Pentagon's long-term budget and management challenges.
 Not one.

-Here's what bothers me about yesterday's confirmation hearing.4) In the same vein, from another reader:
+Here's what bothers me about yesterday's confirmation hearing.

 Say former Sen. Hagel does get confirmed.
 The first bar a Secretary of Defense has to clear to be effective involves persuading people in that building across the river that he can't be pushed around.
 You'll remember that Les Aspin, smart and well-connected as he was, failed to clear that bar 20 years ago.
 But Gates cleared it, and so did Panetta.
 Even Rumsfeld cleared it.